 ** A storyline dealt with Val finally admitting to her father that she's been lying about being a professional writer and that she really works at Grumbel's.
 She tells Cooper that she's going to tell her father over dinner that night, and oh by the way, Cooper ''has'' to be there for back-up, despite the fact he's never met her father before.
 When Cooper expresses concern that maybe it wouldn't help matters if he was there, Val gets all passive aggressive on him and walks out.
 Readers were outraged by her attitude, especially since she gave Cooper literally ''no warning'' that they were having dinner with her father that very night, and were even more put out when Val was never called out on how badly she had acted.
 She then ditches him at an awkward moment during the dinner, leaving Cooper to fend himself against her annoyed father.
 Granted it's sweet that Cooper defends Val despite it all, but not once does Val get called out on how badly she's treated him.

-* JerkassWoobie: Marla's new assistant, Brice Tanner, tends to micromanage everyone and be a thorn on their sides, but he is portrayed more sympathetically than Josh ever was, especially when he is on the receiving end of Stuart's idiotic policy.
+* JerkassWoobie: Marla's third assistant, Brice Tanner, tends to micromanage everyone and be a thorn on their sides, but he is portrayed more sympathetically than Josh ever was, especially when he is on the receiving end of Stuart's idiotic policy.
 Having the wool pulled from his eyes about how paranoid and ruthless corporate can get, and finding out how much ''worse'' his job could be under Mina, certainly helped.

 * SomeAnvilsNeedToBeDropped: The health care plotline in 2008 depicted the fate of most US service workers by showing Cooper facing medical bankruptcy after a hospital trip due to the fact that most retail workers (as part-timers) do not qualify for and cannot afford health insurance.